 4. Fire Up the Engine

 A houseboat isn’t much of a houseboat if it cannot move.
 Take a look at the engine and see if there are any problems or issues with it.
 Talk to the owner and request that he fires up the engine.
 If the owner refuses to do this, there is generally something that they are looking to hide.
-Engines can be even more expensive to fix or replace than the electronic systems so make sure you are getting the information behind it.
+Engines can be even more expensive to fix or replace than the electronic system so make sure you are getting the information behind it.

 5. Check the Inside of the houseboat